 A one-way Fisher’s ANOVA revealed that there was no difference in newSCS between the three facility types (P = 0.81; Table 3).
 Herd size category, use of bedding amendment, air quality as assessed by researcher, glove use at milking, and clinical mastitis record keeping practices were offered to a multivariable model for newSCS.
 The model with the lowest AIC value (91.36) was an improvement on the reduced model with only facility type (ANOVA, P = 0.01), and included bedding amendment use, air quality, glove use, and mastitis record keeping practices.
 However, this model was only a marginal improvement on the full model (AIC = 91.76).
 Bedding amendment use and air quality were significant predictors of newSCS in this best model (overall P = 0.014), while facility type was not.

-A one-way Fisher’s ANOVA revealed that there was no difference in chronSCS between the three facility types (P = 0.74; Table 3).
-Feeding additional supplemental selenium, use of a bedding amendment, udder hair clipping, and proportion of dirty udders were offered to a multivariable model for chronSCS.
+A one-way Fisher’s ANOVA revealed that there was no difference in chronSCS between the three facility types (P = 0.74; Table 3). (in a one-way model, facility type not associated with the outcome).
+Aad’l vars were signif at p=0.2 Feeding additional supplemental selenium, use of a bedding amendment, udder hair clipping, and proportion of dirty udders were offered to a multivariable model for chronSCS.
 The full model was the best (overall P = 0.04), and was an improvement on the reduced model (ANOVA, P = 0.02), but the only predictor found to be significant was the proportion of dirty udders (P = 0.018).
 Facility type was not found to be a significant predictor of chronSCS.

 A one-way Fisher’s ANOVA revealed that there was no difference in elevSCS between the three facility types (P = 0.90; Table 3).
 For modelling elevSCS, bedding amendment use, and mean hygiene were offered.
 No models were produced that were statistically significant overall, and none had any significant predictors, including facility type (P >0.05).

+In univariable models, vasirables that were significantly associated with avg SCS Variables that were signf at p<0.2 Were … name them (ie what was offered for multivariable).
+Final multivariable model included (name what stayed in; list fac type [forced], selenium, etc) – what was the “best” model and what did it include.
+Facility type was not found to be a significant predictor in this model.
+Fac type not associatdwith outcome in final model (Table 2).

 A one-way Welch’s ANOVA revealed that there was no difference in average SCS between the three facility types (P = 0.97; Table 3).
-Feeding additional supplemental selenium, use of a bedding amendment, use of organic approved intramammary product at dry-off, use of injectable selenium and vitamin E product, and mean hygiene were offered to a multivariable model for herd average SCS.
+Feeding additional supplemental selenium, use of a bedding amendment, use of an OMRI-listed intramammary product at dry-off, use of injectable selenium and vitamin E product, and mean hygiene were offered to a multivariable model for herd average SCS.
 The best model for avg.
-SCS included use of bedding amendment, dry product, injectable selenium, and mean hygiene score, with all of these predictors except use of dry product found to be significant..
+SCS included use of bedding amendment, dry product, injectable selenium, and mean hygiene score, with all of these predictors except use of dry product found to be significant.
 Facility type was not found to be a significant predictor in this model.

 Milk production outcome